-5 Facts About Protein & Recovery After a Workout
+5 Facts About Protein and Recovery After a Workout

 Nutrition plays an important role before, during, and after exercise.
 What you eat (or don’t eat) is important in activity and training.
 Protein is key in recovery, as it helps to build strong muscles and repair body tissues.